Cruise Big Blue - Lake Tahoe Boat Tours

 • BYOB welcome (champagne, wine, beer — we provide ice and cups)

-Camera, light jacket or blanket (it gets cool after sunset), your favorite person or just yourself, beverages if desired
+What to bring: Camera, light jacket or blanket (it gets cool after sunset), your favorite person or just yourself, beverages if desired

 Note: Sunset time varies by season (6:00pm in June, 7:30pm in August).
 We'll work with you to schedule the perfect departure time.